Working in Switzerland: Jobs, Internships & Apprenticeships

 Which sectors hire the most in Switzerland?

-• Hospitality, food and tourism, historic pillars of the country.
+• Banking, finance and pharma, pillars of the economy.

 Which cities should you target in Switzerland?